sabt/ansible-demo-1/README.md

 After checkout:

+- Make scripts executable: ``chmod ug+rx ./cleanup.sh ./generate-keys.sh``.
-- Run generate-keys.sh to create the necessary SSH keys.
+- Run ``./generate-keys.sh`` to create the necessary SSH keys.
 - Run `docker-compose build`.
 This will build the necessary Docker images.
 - Run `docker-compose up`.
 This wil start the demo environment.
 - Run `docker exec -i -t main /bin/bash` to enter the main container.
+- After you're done, call ``./cleanup.sh`` to remove all containers and images of this session.

 ## Description